 What are the examination powers of the ABCC?

-With the appropriate approval, the ABC Commissioner may require a person to:
+With the appropriate approval, the ABC Commissioner may require you to:

-- attend to give answers at an examination
+- attend and answer questions at an examination

 - provide information

 - produce documents.

 The ABC Commissioner can legally use the powers if they believe on reasonable grounds that a person:

 - has information or documents relevant to an investigation

 - is capable of giving evidence relevant to an investigation.